Hierarchical Reinforcement Learning for Cooperative Air-Ground Delivery in Urban System: Experiments

 \subsection{Ablation Study (RQ2)}

-To assess the impact of each component on the performance of HRL4AG, we perform ablation studies on both Shanghai and Chengdu datasets.
-We compare the full model with three variants: \textbf{w/o Hie} (removing the hierarchical structure), \textbf{w/o IR} (removing the intrinsic reward), and \textbf{w/o RS} (removing the reward shaping).
+To comprehensively assess the impact of each component on the overall performance of HRL4AG, we perform ablation studies on both the Shanghai and Chengdu datasets.
+We systematically compare the full model with three distinct variants: \textbf{w/o Hie} (removing the hierarchical structure), \textbf{w/o IR} (removing the intrinsic reward), and \textbf{w/o RS} (removing the reward shaping).
+By isolating these modules, we demonstrate how HRL4AG addresses the scalability bottlenecks and heterogeneity gap in urban environments.